segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

 sourceCategory: 'Mobile'
 ---

-Analytics for React Native makes it dead simple to send your data to any analytics or marketing tool without having to learn, test or implement a new API every time.
+Analytics for React Native makes it simple to send your data to any analytics or marketing tool without having to learn, test or implement a new API every time.

-All of our libraries are open-source, so you can [view Analytics for React Native on Github](https://github.com/segmentio/analytics-react-native), or check out our [browser and server-side libraries](/sources) too.
+All of Segment's libraries are open-source, so you can [view Analytics for React Native on Github](https://github.com/segmentio/analytics-react-native), or check out our [browser and server-side libraries](/sources) too.

 Subscribe to the [release feed](https://github.com/segmentio/analytics-react-native/tags.atom).